Suzanne Geist

 In 2016, Geist was elected to represent the 25th Nebraska legislative district, which encompasses the northeast quarter of Lancaster County including the city of Waverly and the eastern portions of the city of Lincoln.

 Geist was a candidate in the 2023 Lincoln, Nebraska mayoral election.
 One day after the primary election, she announced that she would resign as a state senator the subsequent day in order to focus her attention on the mayor's race.
 She proceeded to lose the general election on May 2, 2023.

 Pro Life Advocacy

 Geist co-sponsored a ban of abortion without exception for rape or incest in 2022 in the Nebraska Legislature.
 In 2022, she was the sponsor of a bill that would restrict medical abortion, including prohibiting delivery by mail and establishing misdemeanor criminal offenses for doctors violating the provisions.
 Neither of these bills passed within the legislature.

 Nebraska's current law banning a subset of abortion procedures referred to in the law as "dismemberment abortion" was sponsored and prioritized by Geist in the 2020 legislative session.

 Geist attended "Statesmen Academy" training from the Family Policy Foundation, an anti-abortion group which trains politicians to participate in American culture war.

+During the 2023 Lincoln Mayor's race, at a debate attended by many in the city's Black community, Geist made this widely-reported remark:

+Those of you who are African American, let me speak to you.
+You are 4.78% of our population, but 21% of abortions are from your community.
+Twenty million of you have been aborted.
+Is that positive for your community?
+No, it's not!
+That's why I'm pro-life.
+It's not because I want to restrict women; it's because I want you to be free.